1 Employing private individuals: the legal issues

 4. Pay wages

 How much your relative must pay in salary depends on the age of their carer or personal assistant.
-From April 2017, a carer aged 25 or older must be paid the National Living Wage (NLW) of £7.50 per hour.
-The National Minimum Wage (NMW) applies to younger employees and is currently £7.05 an hour for people between the ages of 21 and 24 years and £5.60 per hour for people aged 18 to 20 years.
-The minimum hourly salaries are revised and increased yearly at the beginning of April.
-Find out more on this page of the GOV.UK website.
+From April 2018, a carer aged 25 or older must be paid the National Living Wage (NLW) of £7.83 per hour.
+The National Minimum Wage (NMW) applies to younger employees and is £7.38 an hour for people between the ages of 21 and 24 years and £5.90 per hour for people aged 18 to 20 years.

 CRB check (now called a DBS check)